rwbaumg/csv-to-html-table/data/rwbaumg-github-starred.md

 - [Red-Teaming-Toolkit](https://github.com/infosecn1nja/Red-Teaming-Toolkit) - A collection of open source and commercial tools that aid in red team operations.
 - [cellular-network-configs](https://github.com/myriadrf/cellular-network-configs) - Configurations for using LimeSDR hardware with Osmocom and OpenAirInterface etc.
 - [LMS7002M-docs](https://github.com/myriadrf/LMS7002M-docs) - Documentation for the Lime Microsystems second generation transceiver IC
-- [sig-security](https://github.com/cncf/sig-security) - 😎CNCF Special Interest Group on Security -- secure access, policy control, privacy, auditing, explainability and more!
+- [sig-security](https://github.com/cncf/sig-security) - 🔐CNCF Special Interest Group on Security -- secure access, policy control, privacy, auditing, explainability and more!
 - [azalea](https://github.com/greatfet-hardware/azalea) - main board for the GreatFET project, also known as GreatFET One
 - [wiggler](https://github.com/greatfet-hardware/wiggler) - a tool for wiggling neighbors off of GreatFETs
 - [GreatFetOneCase](https://github.com/Dershum/GreatFetOneCase) - A 3D-printable case for the GreatFet One dev board